cherise215/LLM-ECG-Dual-Attention/README.md

         - [multi_modal_heart/tasks/vis_risk_score_attention_maps.ipynb](multi_modal_heart/tasks/vis_risk_score_attention_maps.ipynb)
         - [pdf for online quick look](multi_modal_heart/tasks/vis_risk_score_attention_maps.pdf)
 - [x] **Robust Risk Prediction**: We stabilize the training with optimized data loader based on [StratifiedBatchSampler](https://github.com/cherise215/LLM-ECG-Dual-Attention/blob/ad2560d0788e854e5fd4d964bcc3840290824671/multi_modal_heart/tasks/train_risk_regression_model_with_recon_task.py#L119).
 This ensures that each batch shares the similar data distribution.
 This is important due to the scarse of heart failure event.
 Without this, some batches may have zero heart failure event, then there is no way to compute the harzard risk loss.
 We also replace standard dropout with [BatchwiseDropout](https://github.com/cherise215/LLM-ECG-Dual-Attention/blob/ad2560d0788e854e5fd4d964bcc3840290824671/multi_modal_heart/model/custom_layers/fixable_dropout.py#L77C7-L77C23) for risk prediction tasks. `BatchwiseDropout` applies the same feature masking to all subjects within a batch.
 In this way, it ensures a fair comparison between risk scores obtained using masked features from censored and uncensored subjects in a batch.
-- [x] **Reliable Large Language Model Guided Structured Text Embedding Generation**: Utilizes large language models to generate structured text embeddings from ECG reports, effectively handling uncertainty and bilingual data.
+- [x] **Reliable Large Language Model Guided Structured Text Embedding Generation**: Utilizes large language models to generate structured text embeddings from ECG reports.
+To effectively handle uncertainty and bilingual data, we use unified ECG-SCP codes to construct SCP-code-based statements, including their categories and detailed definitions, as a way to inject medical knowledge.
+Each report may contain multiple codes (pathologies), and each code is associated with an uncertainty score.
+Therefore, for each report, we perform confidence-based reweighting to aggregate text embeddings with the associated different SCP codes.
 For interested researchers, step-by-step tutorial on how we generate these embeddings can be found at: [toolkits/generate_ptb_scp_with_confidence_embeddings.ipynb](https://github.com/cherise215/LLM-ECG-Dual-Attention/blob/dev/toolkits/generate_ptb_scp_with_confidence_embeddings.ipynb).

 ## Project structure